pragmint/open-practices/practices/run-pair-programming-sessions.md

 While pair programming can be done remotely, this approach presents some challenges such as communication barriers, technical issues, and time zone differences.
 Teams must use suitable collaboration tools (for example, Visual Studio Live Share) and establish clear communication protocols.

-## Getting Your Team Started
+## Gaining Traction

-Help your team implement this practice by hosting a viewing party of specially curated talks, starting a book club to discuss impactful titles on this topic, facilitating a roundtable discussion about relevant topics, leading a workshop, or running a retrospective.
+The following actions will help your team implement this practice.

 ### [Host a Viewing Party](/practices/host-a-viewing-party.md)